dbaltor/cnab-file/README.md

   mvn package
   java -jar target/cnab-app-1.0-SNAPSHOT.jar
   ```
-  The application will be available at the port **8080**.
+  The application will be available at `localhost:8080`

-  You can select the `CNAB.txt` file in the project root folder and click on the `Upload` button.
+  You can select the `CNAB.txt` file in the project root folder and click on the **Upload** button.
 The file content will be parsed and stored on the in-memory database.
 A successful message should appear at the top of the home page.

   You can inspect the in-memory database pointing your browser at `localhost:8080/h2`.
+Make sure the **JDBC URL** field contains `jdbc:h2:mem:database`.
+Click on the **Connect** button.

   You can retrieve the list of transactions with their balance per shop calling the  `localhost:8080/cnab/v1/operations` HTTP GET endpoint.

 - To build and run both the application and MySQL containers, go to the *project root* folder and enter: